Types of mattresses explained

 Cons

-Most bed manufacturers offer a pillow top mattress.
-Pillow top mattresses feature a plush, luxurious layer sewn into the top of the mattress that provides extra cushioning.
-A pillow top mattress often has a soft and sumptuous feel, which some people describe as sleeping on a cloud.
+Pillow-top mattresses are constructed with a plush, luxurious layer sewn into the top of the mattress for extra cushioning.
+They typically offer a soft and sumptuous feel, often likened to sleeping on a cloud.

-The top layer is typically made from plush materials like wool, latex, memory foam, and polyester.
-The pillow top is usually supported by either foam or a spring unit underneath.
+The top layer is typically made from materials like wool, latex, memory foam, and polyester, with a foam or sprung core layer underneath providing the underlying support.

 Pros